 The chain is assumed to be app-specific, so there is no requirement for Turing completeness.

-We achieve the stated design goals with a multi-rollup infrastructure.
-To ensure a shared understanding, we will introduce the terminology and concepts that make up the multi-rollup.
+We achieve the stated design goals with a master-rollup infrastructure.
+To ensure a shared understanding, we will introduce the terminology and concepts that make up the master-rollup.